PhilipSCA/philanderson-co-uk/james/learning/biology.md

 Valves - Prevent backflow of blood
 Pacemaker - Group of cells in the right atrium Coronary arteries - Supply oxygen to heart muscle.
-Double circulatory system - Blood goes to heart, then lungs, back to heart, to body organs.
+Double circulatory system - Blood goes to hea rt, then lungs, back to heart, to body organs.
 Trachea - Throat, air goes to lungs through this Bronchi - Tubes divided off trachea
 Bronchioles - Divided off the bronchi and have alveoli at the end